 Radicalisation - "refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups".
-(KCSIE 2021)
+(KCSIE 2023)

-Extremism - "is the vocal or active opposition to our fundamental British values, including democracy, the rule of law, individual liberty and the mutual respect and tolerance of different faiths and beliefs".
-(KCSIE 2021)
+Extremism - "is the vocal or active opposition to our fundamental values, including democracy, the rule of law, individual liberty and the mutual respect and tolerance of different faiths and beliefs this also includes calling for the death of members of the armed forces".
+(KCSIE 2023)

 Terrorism - "is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
 The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause."
-(KCSIE 2021)
+(KCSIE 2023)

-Channel - "is a voluntary, confidential support programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism."
-(KCSIE 2021)
+Channel - "is a voluntary, confidential support programme which focuses on providing support at an early stage to people who are identified as being susceptable to being drawn into terrorism."
+(KCSIE 2023)